vekatze/neut/book/src/how-to-execute-types.md

 print("hello")
 ```

-This `exp-item` is also called when a variable is used more than twice:
+This `exp-item` is also called when a variable is used more than once:

 ```neut
 let x = New(10, 20);